peterhpark/neuroclear/README.md

 cd neuroclear
 ```

+### How to create a conda environment from the conda environment file.
+'''bash
+conda env create -f neuroclear_environment.yml
+'''

 - While the typical install time will vary widely depending on the environment, the whole process of installing every software modules and dependencies will take 1-2 hours.

 # Demo